-(o) Retirement Plans
+(k) Retirement Plans and Other Postemployment Benefit Plans

 The Authority has three defined contribution retirement savings plans covering substantially all employees.
 Retirement expense is fully funded as incurred.
 To the extent terminating employees are less than 100% vested in the Authority's contributions, the unvested portion is forfeited and redistributed to the remaining participating employees.